AdaCore/spark2014/lrm/source/subprograms.rst

 High-level requirements
 ^^^^^^^^^^^^^^^^^^^^^^^

 #.
-Language feature:

-   * This language feature provides a list of the global data read and updated when the subprogram is called.
-[Note that the data read can include data used in proof contexts, including assertions.]

-#.
 Needs to be met by language feature:

-   * It shall be possible to specify the list of global data read and updated when the subprogram is called. *Rationale: to allow provision of at least the same functionality as SPARK 2005 and to allow modular analysis.*
+   * It shall be possible to specify the list of global data read and updated when the subprogram is called.
+[Note that the data read can include data used in proof contexts, including assertions.] *Rationale: to allow provision of at least the same functionality as SPARK 2005 and to allow modular analysis.*

    * It shall be possible to specify the mode (input, output or both)